syncfusion-content/blazor-docs/blazor/diagram/accessibility.md

 title: Accessibility in Blazor Diagram Component | Syncfusion
 description: Checkout and learn here all about accessibility in Syncfusion Blazor Diagram component and more.
 platform: Blazor
-control: Diagram Table
+control: Diagram
 documentation: ug
 ---

-# Accessibility in Blazor Diagram Tab Component
+# Accessibility in Blazor Diagram Component

-Accessibility is achieved in the pivot table component through WAI-ARIA standard and keyboard navigation.
-The pivot table features can be effectively accessed through assistive technologies such as screen readers.
+Accessibility is achieved in the diagram component through WAI-ARIA standard and keyboard navigation support.
+The diagram features can be effectively accessed through assistive technologies such as screen readers.

 The accessibility compliance for the diagram component is outlined below.